KI-Research-Services/CREDA_tools/README.md

 As this goes public, we would like to transition to a pip install of CREDA_tools as well.
 In the meantime, we recommend cloning/downloading the repository such that CREDA_tools is a subdirectory in the root folder you wish to run projects in.

+NOTE: Besides installation, you will also need a .ini file and a 'temp_files' folder in your working directory.
+A .ini sample file can be copied out of the CREDA_tools main directory.

 <!--- ## Running the tests